-Figure 2 shows an example of decision tree for playing tennis depending on the weather conditions.
+Figure 2 shows another example of decision tree that predicts if is it good for playing tennis depending on the weather conditions.
 This is a classification tree, where the task is binary classification with (Yes, No) classes.
 The variables are categorical compared to the previous example (Figure 1).
 What the play tennis tree would predict if we are on a day (Outlook = Sunny, Temperature = Hot, Humidity = High, Wind = Strong)?
 When we want to predict for a test example we basically follow from the root to a terminal node, by asking the internal decision node questions iteratively.
 The terminal node that we end up give us the prediction of the tree.
 For this test example (Outlook = Sunny, Temperature = Hot, Humidity = Normal, Wind = Strong), we would predict Yes (see Figure 2).